23 March-5 May 2019, Smell Feel Match, Experiment Zukunft, Kunsthalle Rostock, DE, curated by Susanne Jaschko

 I talked about my artistic process and gave insights into the feeling experience and perception-cognition of body scent* of my olfactory dating performance Love Sweat Love The public will also be invited to explore other’s body scent.

-29 November 2017, Odorama: Scent and Scentsuality, Mediamatic, Amsterdam (NL)
+29 November 2017, Odorama: Scent and Scentsuality, Mediamatic, Amsterdam, NL

 curated by Caro Verbeek

-- 31 October 2017, Observe the interior and thy shall sweat, Café Chercher # 4.2, VOX-POP Creative Space UvA (NL)
+31 October 2017, Observe the interior and thy shall sweat, Café Chercher # 4.2, VOX-POP Creative Space UvA, Amsterdam, NL

 curated by Emily Huurdeman and Dalida Georgiou-Achmet

-By outlining first results of the survey (roughly 300 participants) that was part of the performance, I illuminated participants’ feeling responses of attractively perceived perspiration samples of others.
+I presented initial results of my artistic research on the feeling experience and perception-cognition of body scent* within the framework of the olfactory dating performance Love Sweat Love (2016).
+By outlining selected results of the survey (roughly 300 participants) that was part of the performance, I illuminated participants’ feeling responses of attractively perceived perspiration samples of others.
 I focused specifically on feeling descriptions of participants who consider scent in a relationship as meaningful, thereby distinguishing between biological sex as well as the use and non-use of fragrance.
-To interpret the affective experiences, I drew upon the Geneva Emotion and Odor Scale (GEOS) (Chrea et al. 2009) as a tool for examining odor-evoked emotional experience.
+To interpret the affective perceptual experiences, I drew upon the Geneva Emotion and Odor Scale (GEOS) (Chrea et al. 2009) as a tool for examining odor-evoked emotional experience.
 For details check out my poster.

 * Body scent refers to the entire spectrum of human body odors, as they occur in everyday life.
 Body scents can be rather natural, or modified by added products such as shower gel, aftershave, essential oils, etc. Overall, all activities (such as working, exercising, food, etc.) have an effect on our body scent.